THZoria/LumaPack/README.md

 # LumaPack
-Pack to hack the 3DS in 11.15 with PicHaxx et NtrBoothax
+Pack to hack the 3DS in 11.15 with PicHaxx and NtrBoothax and USM in 11.16 (Picchaxx does not work in 11.16)

 Includes :
 # Release
 ```
-- LumaPack NTRBootHax
+- LumaPack NTRBootHax (11.16)
-- LumaPack PicHaxx
+- LumaPack PicHaxx (11.15)
+- LumaPack USM (11.16
 ```
 # Inside the SD/Micro SD
 ```- Boot9strap 1.4